Akka maintains and verifies backwards binary compatibility across versions of modules.

 - major versions

-- any versions of experimental modules – read The meaning of "experimental" for details
+- any versions of may change modules – read Modules marked “May Change” for details

 - a few notable exclusions explained below

-Specific examples (please read Change in versioning scheme, stronger compatibility since 2.4 to understand the difference in "before 2.4 era" and "after 2.4 era"):
+Specific examples (please read Change in versioning scheme to understand the difference in “before 2.4 era” and “after 2.4 era”):

 Some modules are excluded from the binary compatibility guarantees, such as:

-Currently, since Akka 2.4.0, the new versioning applies which is closer to semantic versioning many have come to expect, in which the version number is deciphered as major.minor.patch.
+2.4.0, the new versioning applies which is closer to semantic versioning many have come to expect, in which the version number is deciphered as

 This is because modules may assume internals changes across module boundaries, for example some feature in Clustering may have required an internals change in Actor, however it is not public API, thus such change is considered safe.

-Experimental is a keyword used in module descriptions as well as their artifact names, in order to signify that the API that they contain is subject to change without any prior warning.
+May change is used in module descriptions and docs in order to signify that the API that they contain is subject to change without any prior warning and is not covered by the binary compatibility promise.
+Read more in Modules marked “May Change”.

-No compatibility guarantees are given about these classes, they may change or even disapear in minor versions, and user code is not supposed to be calling (or even touching) them.
+No compatibility guarantees are given about these classes.
+They may change or even disappear in minor versions, and user code is not supposed to call them.

 In addition to the special internal API marker two annotations exist in Akka and specifically address the following use cases: